 Elections ACT will occasionally contract service providers to support it in carrying out specific activities and functions.
-In some circumstances it may be necessary for Elections ACT to share personal information with these service providers to enable them to perform their functions efficiently and effectively.
+Sometimes it may be necessary for Elections ACT to share personal information with these service providers to enable them to perform their functions efficiently and effectively.